Real veterans talk about finding success in the Sunshine State.

-Listen, no one ever said it was going to be easy, and the truth is that it’s even more difficult when you’re trying to figure out where and how you should move forward, especially after leaving so much behind.
-The military’s a huge part of every veteran’s life, but it’s not the end all, be all.
+Listen, no one ever said it was going to be easy.
+The truth is that it’s even more difficult when you’re trying to figure out where and how you should move forward, especially after leaving so much behind.
+The military’s a huge part of every veteran’s life, but it’s not the be all and end all.
 When an enlistment or career ends, the time to start putting your skills to work in the civilian world starts immediately.
 The real question is, where exactly do you start?

 Real Veterans.
 Real Success.

 For Bryan Jacobs that meant making the move to Florida.
-After Bryan, a former Navy Corpsman and OIF veteran, earned a double master’s degree, he started Vets2Chef, a non-profit dedicated to teaching veterans the skills they need to break into the culinary industry.
+Bryan, a former Navy Corpsman and OIF veteran, earned a double master’s degree.
+But he didn’t stop there.
+He then started Vets2Chef, a non-profit dedicated to teaching veterans the skills they need to break into the culinary industry.
 Veterans Florida sat down with Bryan to hear about how he’s found post-military success here in the Sunshine State.